 Things to do: There’s a myriad of things to do in Sentosa.
 Give the Giant Swing at Skypark Sentosa go, take a dip at Adventure Cove Waterpark or visit the marine life at S.E.A.
 Aquarium.
 Check out Quayside isle as well – a little expat colony that not many know about.

 Adrenaline junkies, don’t miss out on AJ Hackett’s bungy jump!

-For more outdoor adventures in Singapore:
+For more nature adventures in Singapore: